The people who come to PAN for financial support are often facing hard choices: pay steep out-of-pocket healthcare costs or pay for groceries.

 Subsidizing rising transportation costs for patients across nearly 70 disease states

-We recognize that if our patients can’t get to appointments and pharmacies, they can’t stay on the course of treatment they need to get and stay well.
-It’s why we launched the Transportation Assistance Fund, to help our patients living with life-threatening and serious conditions along their complete health journeys.
+We recognize that if our patients can’t get to appointments and pharmacies, they can’t access the medical care they need to get and stay well.
+It’s why we launched the transportation assistance program, to help our patients living with life-threatening and serious conditions along their complete health journeys.